shelleywong/CSCI211-Course-Materials/Labs/lab09.md

 ```
 Cust *Pqueue::dequeue()
 ```
 This function returns a non-null pointer if the queue was not empty (a pointer to the `Cust` that was removed) and the dequeue succeeded.
-It returns NULL if the queue was empty.<br>
+It returns NULL if the queue was empty.
+A priority queue dequeue function should remove the highest priority node and return a pointer to the customer that was in the highest priority location in the queue.<br>

 The enqueue function should take:
 1. A pointer to a Cust object